DanCag/TOPOS_old_old/README.md

 TOPOS: Tissue-of-Origin Predictor of Onco-Samples
 =================================================

-A versatile machine-learning classifier based on SVMs to predict the cancer type of primary, metastasis, cell line and circulating tumor cells (CTCs) samples.
+A versatile machine-learning classifier based on SVMs to predict the tissue of origin (TOO) of primary, metastasis, cell line and circulating tumor cells (CTCs) samples.

 Get TOPOS ready